matias-carpintini/whatsapp-web.js/src/calendico-whatsapp-js/docs/documentation.md

 - These are the official docs for the library: https://docs.wwebjs.dev/ and this is the starting guide: https://wwebjs.dev/guide/.
 - A directory called `calendar-whatsapp-js` is created in the `src` folder to make easier the updating of the `whatsapp-web.js` library.
 - The `Client` is imported from the library and is the object in charge of interacting with the WhatsApp web client using puppeteer.
 - In order to be able to restore sessions we are using a `RemoteAuth` strategy.
 This strategy is defined in [`src/calendico-whatsapp-js/strategies/RemoteAuth.js`](../strategies/RemoteAuth.js).
-This is the only way to be able to restore sessions when using multi session devices.
+This is the only way to be able to restore sessions when using multi session devices and not using local storage.
+- The cycle of the `RemoteAuth` strategy is:
+  1. The `RemoteAuth` strategy is initialized with the `store` object and the `session` object.
+  2. The `store` object is used to store the session data in a zip file in our S3 bucket.
+  3. The `session` object is used to restore the session from the zip file in our S3 bucket.
+  4. The `RemoteAuth` strategy is passed into the `Client` object.
+  5. The `Client` object is initialized with the `RemoteAuth` strategy.
+  6. The `Client` object is returned to the caller.
-- The `store` object passed into the `RemoteAuth` strategy is defined in [`src/calendico-whatsapp-js/services/databaseService.js`](../services/databaseService.js).
-This is the object that will be used to store the session data.
-It only stores an object like: `{session: `RemoteAuth-${location_identifier}`}`.
+- The `store` object passed into the `RemoteAuth` strategy is the [`AWS S3 Store`](https://wwebjs.dev/guide/authentication.html#aws-s3-store) object defined in the `whatsapp-web.js` library docs.
+- We are using our S3 bucket, the credentials are defined in the `.env` file attached to the PR description.
+- The sessions files are stored in  the `whatsapp-js` folder in the S3 bucket.
-- The library uses these two folders to store the session data and this DB:
+- The library uses these two folders to store the local session data:
-  1. `src/calendico-whatsapp-js/.wwebjs_auth`: This folder is used to store the session data for the `RemoteAuth` strategy.
-  2. `src/calendico-whatsapp-js/.wwebjs_cache`: This folder is used to store the session data for the `LocalAuth` strategy.
-  3. `src/calendico-whatsapp-js/whatsapp_sessions.db`: This file is the SQLite3 database used to store the session data for the `LocalAuth` strategy.
+  1. `src/calendico-whatsapp-js/.wwebjs_auth`
+  2. `src/calendico-whatsapp-js/.wwebjs_cache`
-    - Note: these 3 objects can be deleted to start the login process from scratch.
+    - Note: these 2 objects can be deleted to start the login process from scratch.

 ## Events
 - The client object listens to events emitted by the `whatsapp-web.js` library.